Personal Finance

 Insurance and Appraisal

 Appraisal and insurance companies use appraisals to help determine the value of the insured property.
 This allows insurers to set a premium price for their policies.
 It also helps determine what items of property are considered acceptable replacement costs in case of a loss.
+Carriers such as State Farm and Allstate use replacement cost appraisals — distinct from market value appraisals — to calculate coverage limits that reflect actual construction and rebuilding costs rather than current sale prices.

 Business valuation

 Business valuation is also known as capitalization and can be performed by either a qualified or an unqualified appraiser.
 A qualified appraiser will have passed the Uniform Standards of Professional Appraisal Practice (USPAP) examinations and meet additional state requirements.
+For commercial real estate business valuations, the income capitalization approach — which converts a property’s net operating income (NOI) into an estimated value using a market-derived capitalization rate — is among the most widely applied methods recognized by the Appraisal Institute.

 Factors Influencing Property Value